Alzaibak/Mortgage-calculator-web-app/README.md

 # Mortgage-calculator-web-app

-This web application calculate loans needed for each client and calculate the monthly payment on account.
+This web application calculate the needed loan for each client and calculate the monthly payment on account.

 The users can:
 - set purchase prices